-To enhance the flavor of your Espagnole use a demi-glace.
+To enhance the flavor of your Espagnole make a demi-glace.
 This comprises of half espagnole and half brown stock, reduced in volume by half by heating in a pan.
 Learn more about this sauce by checking out our comparison of demi-glace and gravy.

 Espagnole can be used to make other small sauces such as chasseur sauce, mushroom sauce, charcuterie sauce, and sauce bercy.

 What’s it made of?
 Golden roux with tomatoes added

 This sauce is similar to the sauce you might have tasted from a jar for pasta.
 The big difference is the tomato flavor has more punch.

 Tomato sauce can be used to make Creole sauce and Spanish sauce.

 What’s it made of?
 Egg yolks combined with oil and lemon juice or vinegar.

 Hollandaise differs from the other mother sauces because it doesn’t use a roux.
 It is a silky, rich sauce similar to mayo except that it’s heated.